novelmartis/novelmartis.github.io/_posts/2016-07-31-visual-processing-review.md

     - Distorting the image and changing the color profile to fit the template.
 2. Recognise individual features (ears, eyes, etc.) in those images and build the template using them.

 The first route can encompass the second, as individual feature recognisers could be treated as non-linear transformations on the pixel map.
-We will see in the next section that handpicked features do not provide optimal performance, making the first route the choice for exploring visual information processing.
+Handpicked features do not provide optimal performance, making the first route the choice for exploring visual information processing.

 We might be employing a complex template matching approach, but stating that isn't enough.
 How do we implement these non-linear transformations?
 How does a network of neurons implement object recognition?
-This problem is being solved using various mathematical, algorithmic and neuroscience perspectives.
+This problem is being solved using the mathematical, algorithmic and neuroscience perspectives.
 The objective is to understand how a biologically-realistic neural network could implement visual information processing.

-This could be a line of attack: <br>
+This could be a line-of-attack: <br>
 [_Updated to a more detailed version_]:

 ```
-Visual infomation processing with biologically-realistic SNNs
+Visual information processing with biologically-realistic SNNs
-├── Introduction to the problem
+├── The problem
 ├── Previous Work
 │   ├── Outline
 │   ├── Computer Vision